School segregation in the United States: Proposals

-According to some scholars, school assignment policies should primarily focus on socioeconomic integration rather than racial integration.
-As Richard D. Kahlenberg writes, "Racial integration is a very important aim, but if one's goal is boosting academic achievement, what really matters is economic integration."
-Kahlenberg refers to a body of research showing that the low overall socioeconomic status of a school is clearly linked to less learning for students, even after controlling for age, race, and family socioeconomic status.
-In particular, the socioeconomic composition of a school may lead to lower student achievement through its effect on "school processes", such as academic climate and teachers' expectations of students' ability to learn.
+Richard Kahlenberg writes, "Racial integration is a very important aim, but if one's goal is boosting academic achievement, what really matters is economic integration."
+Kahlenberg refers the low overall socioeconomic status of a school is linked to reduced learning, even after controlling for age, race, and socioeconomic status.
+The socioeconomic composition of a school may lead to lower student achievement through its effect on "school processes", such as academic climate and teachers' expectations.
 If reforms could equalize these school processes across schools, socioeconomic and racial integration policies might not be necessary to close achievement gaps.
-Sociologist Amy Stuart Wells, however, argues that the original intent of school desegregation was to improve blacks' access to important social institutions and opportunities, thereby improving their long-run life outcomes.
-Discussions about ending racial integration policies, though, largely focus on the relationship between integration and short-run outcomes such as test scores.
-In Stuart's view, long-term outcomes should be emphasized in order to appreciate the true social importance of integration.